Tuesday, March 31, 2009

 The St Patrick's Day Murder ($6.99 reissue).

-Not mansty people in Tinker's Cove, Maine, knew Old Dan Malone.
+Not many people in Tinker's Cove, Maine, knew Old Dan Malone.
 The grizzled barkeep's social circle was limited to the rough-hewn lobstermen and other assorted toughs that frequented his bar, a derelict main street dive called, appropriately, the Bilge.
 But when his body is found bobbing in the town's icy harbor, Lucy Stone, ace reporter for the Pennysaver newspaper, makes getting to know more about Old Dan a priority.
 And apparently, there's lots to learn.

 Friday, March 13, 2009